- PR #482 · auth callback£186Jane · mid2h 14m

 Same team, same Friday, same goals.
 Infersync is the difference between “we’re busy” and “here’s what we shipped.”

 Not a task manager.
 Not a timesheet tool.
-An operational OS that decides who does what, tracks every pound spent, and scales output without scaling headcount.
+A chief of staff that decides who does what, tracks every pound spent, and scales output without scaling headcount.

 Humans for judgment.
 Agents for execution.

-Tasks route automatically by skill, cost, and capacity.
+Tasks route automatically by skill, cost, and availability.
 Routine work goes to agents.
 Reviews and architecture stay with humans.

 Ship 30% more without hiring.